relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/Semantic/bert_answer_similarity.md

 ---
-title: BERT Answer Relevance
+title: BERT Answer Similarity
 ---

 ### Definitions

-**BERT Answer Relevance** measures the semantic similarity between the Generated Answer and the Question
+**BERT Answer Similarity** measures the semantic similarity between the Generated Answer and the Ground Truth Answers.

-This metric leverages the [BERT model](https://huggingface.co/bert-base-uncased) to calculate semantic similarity.
+This metric leverages the [110M BERT model](https://huggingface.co/bert-base-uncased) to calculate semantic similarity.

 <br>

 :::note
-Semantic similarity between `answer` and `question` is not necessarily a good indication that the answer is relevant to the question.
+Semantic similarity between `answer` and `ground_truths` is not necessarily a good indication that the answer is correct.
 Test the metric to see how well correlated with human judgement.
 :::

 ### Example Usage

-Required data items: `question`, `answer`
+Required data items: `answer`, `ground_truths`

 ```python
 from continuous_eval.metrics import BertAnswerSimilarity